St Mary's Stadium: Non-footballing use

 As is common for modern day stadia, St Mary's is also used as a conference facility, with hospitality suites available for this purpose most days of the week.

 In the Northam Stand the Saints Study Support Centre – a club-run initiative to help school children outside class – can be found, along with the offices of Southampton City Training, a quasi-council run organisation which helps young people get vocational training.

 It is also used as a prom setting for many local schools of Southampton, including St. Anne's, St. George's, Thornden School, Wyvern School and Wildern Secondary School.

-The stadium has also held film premieres for films such as the 2006 Casino Royale, as well as music concerts by Elton John in 2005 and Bon Jovi in 2006.
-There was a tribute to Elvis Presley in August 2007 and Southampton fan Craig David played at St Mary's on 25 October 2007, although neither in the main bowl of the stadium.
-Bon Jovi returned to St Mary's on 11 June 2008.
+The stadium has also held film premieres for films such as the 2006 Casino Royale.

-and on 6 June 2017 Robbie Williams had The Heavy Entertainment Show Tour.
-On 29 May 2018, The Rolling Stones performed at the stadium as part of their No Filter Tour.
-Alongside the Ricoh Arena in Coventry, St Mary's was the smallest venue on the UK leg of the tour.

-On 30 May 2022 St Marys Stadium hosted The Killers.

-Take That performed at the stadium from 1 June 2024 for two nights as part of their This Life On Tour tour.
-Additionally, St Mary's also houses the head office of the Hampshire & Isle of Wight Air Ambulance since its founding in 2007.

 St Mary's was one of the 17 venues short-listed for use in the 2015 Rugby World Cup but was not selected for the final list.

+Concerts

+In 2005, Elton John held the first concert at the stadium with more than 25,000 fans in attendance.